TreyGower7/WingBolts/Flight_pathing/README.md

+# flight_pathing

 ### To use:
-as of right now edit main in `map_vis.py` for whatever log file to viz `python3 map_vis.py`
+as of right now edit main in `map_vis.py` for whatever log file to viz
+`python3 map_vis.py`